StefanRautner/KiAuto-Windows/README.md

 ```
 eeschema_do bom_xml YOUR_SCHEMATIC.sch DESTINATION/
 ```
 After running it *./YOUR_SCHEMATIC.xml* will be updated.
-You'll also get *DESTINATION/YOUR_SCHEMATIC.csv* contain a very basic BoM generated using KiCad's *bom2grouped_csv.xsl* template.

 ### Run DRC